rkh/reset/README.md

 CSS/Sass reset based on [scss-reset](https://github.com/frontend-layers/scss-reset).
 Some rules specifically targeting very old browsers have been removed.

-The main difference to other resets is that it wraps all resets rules in a CSS layer.
+The main difference to other resets is that it wraps all reset rules in a CSS layer.
 This way they do not take precedence over your own CSS layers.

 ## Installation